Everything you need to know.

 A smart Bluetooth keyboard or numpad can also be paired with the scoreboard PC for ball input and match control.

 Screens used for live-table overviews or tournament summary pages — such as the high-break table or tournament rankings — do not need touch capability.
-A screen larger than 27 inches is recommended for good readability across a room, and a basic mini-PC such as a Raspberry Pi Zero is sufficient to drive them.
+A screen larger than 27 inches is recommended for good readability across a room, and a basic mini-PC such as a Raspberry Pi is sufficient to drive them.

 How does club management work?